mozilla/addons-server/docs/topics/api/addons.rst

 This endpoint allows you to list featured add-ons matching some parameters.
 Results are sorted randomly and therefore, the standard pagination parameters are not accepted.
-Instead, only ``page_size`` is allowed to customize the number of results returned.
+The query parameter ``page_size`` is allowed but only serves to customize the number of results returned, clients can not request a specific page.

 .. http:get:: /api/v3/addons/featured/